JordanPedersen/2019-05-27-BoC/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) with Git and OpenRefine (we acknowledge that these are conditional based approved by the Bank of Canada IT department).
+  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) with Git and OpenRefine (we acknowledge that these are conditional based approved by the Bank of Canada IT department or the respective Government IT department).
 They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>

 {% comment%}